 - The unchanged image, and the Color Accent image will both display. - The color for default settings is green.

-Indicate the color.

-- The color indicated will be recorded.
+- Position the center frame so it is filled with the the color you want, and press the ◀ button. - The color indicated will be recorded.

 Indicated the area to be colored.